mccbryan3/k8s_stuffs/README.md

 ﻿# k8s_stuffs

-Manifiests and what not to hekp show some k8sabilities
+Manifiests and what not to help show some k8sabilities